 “We can do this.
 We can put on events…Let’s do them really safely and let’s take all the precautions we possibly can,” Rosario said.
 “But our sport is a professional sport, too, just like football and baseball and basketball and soccer that you’re watching on TV, our sport is professional too and we’re going to move it forward.”

-Live streaming and broadcast information is forthcoming, but as a means of getting fans and recreational runners involved, the organization will announce a virtual challenge during the 26 days leading up to the race—which doubles as a way to cover some of the costs involved with putting on the event.
-Details and registration will come soon.
+Live streaming and broadcast information is forthcoming, but as a means of getting fans and recreational runners involved, the organization announced a virtual challenge during the 26 days leading up to the race—which doubles as a way to cover some of the costs involved with putting on the event.

 “We have a charity partner for it and of course it is going to be a revenue-generator for this event,” Rosario said.
 “The more revenue we’re able to generate through sponsors, through the virtual challenge, the better we’re going to make this event for the athletes in person and for the fans watching.”